-Risk assessment provides a forward-looking view on the risks and requires an analysis of the risks performed jointly with the business owners.
-The Risk assessment provides a high-level evaluation of the forward-looking residual risk exposure of the company.
+Risk assessment provides a forward-looking view on the risks and requires an analysis of the risks performed jointly with the Risk Owners and the Compliance Function.
+The Integrated Risk Assessment provides a high-level evaluation of the forward-looking residual risk exposure of the company.